ayosecu/security-terms/01_Detection/Firewall_Rules.md

 ## Firewall Rules
-Firewall rules are critical components in network security, used to control incoming and outgoing traffic based on predefined security policies.
+Firewall rules are critical components in network security, **used to control incoming and outgoing traffic based on predefined security policies**.
 These rules can be configured to detect and block suspicious activities like brute force attacks, port scanning, large data transfers, or other indicators of compromise (IOCs).
 Here’s how firewall rules can help with specific security concerns:

 ## 1. Brute Force Attacks (Detecting Multiple Failed Login Attempts):
   - Brute force attacks involve repeated login attempts using different username-password combinations in an attempt to gain access to a system.
   - Firewall Rule Example:
-    - You can set up rules to detect multiple failed login attempts within a short period.
+    - You can **set up rules to detect multiple failed login attempts within a short period**.
 If a certain threshold (e.g., 5 failed attempts within 1 minute) is reached, the firewall can block the IP address for a certain time to prevent further attempts.
     - Rule: If more than X failed login attempts are detected from a single IP address within Y minutes, block or throttle traffic from that IP.
       - Example:
 ```